The Korean Age System Decoded: Why Your Coworker Keeps Giving You Different Numbers

 Different from 한국식 나이 because it does not start counting at 1.
 Born in December 1995, on January 1, 2026 you are 연 나이 31, but 한국식 나이 32.

-Still legally binding in conscription law (병역법), school placement, and a small set of other statutes that apply rules to entire birth-year cohorts at once.
+Still relevant in conscription law (병역법), youth-protection rules, and other cohort-style contexts that apply rules to entire birth-year groups at once.

 A common confusion to clear up